Community Connections Scheme

 VIEW Nature for Networks project area

-An allocation of 5,000 tickets is available which will be distributed to those organisations that meet the criteria on a first come, first served basis.
-Once the annual allocation has been used any further applications that are approved will be placed on a priority list for the next round of tickets.
+We have an allocation of 5,000 tickets.
+These will be distributed to eligible organisations on a first come, first served basis.
+Once all tickets have been allocated, any further approved applications will be added to a priority list for the next round.

-Through this scheme we hope to remove as many barriers as we can to create opportunities for people to enjoy our zoo.
-We want to ensure that Chester Zoo is accessible to everyone and that everyone has the opportunity to experience our incredible species and conservation work.
+Through this scheme we hope to remove as many barriers as we can, to create opportunities for people to enjoy our zoo.
+We want to ensure that Chester Zoo is accessible and that everyone has the opportunity to experience our incredible species and conservation work.

 Some of the other ways we support our amazing local communities:

-Creating memories as a family is ever so important.
-We love that we’re such an important part of people’s lives, and value our place in family traditions.
+Creating family memories is so important.
+We’re proud to play a part in people’s lives and value our place in family traditions.

-Each year, we offer free entry to the zoo for 42,000 school pupils visiting between a specific period, in a bid to broaden the impact of our work as a conservation and education charity inspiring the next generation of conservationists.
+Each year, we offer free entry for 42,000 school pupils during a set period, helping us broaden the impact of our conservation and education work and inspire the next generation of conservationists.

-This offer is open to Early Years and Foundation through to Year 13 pupils.
-Independent schools are not eligible to book in this first round of tickets free places.
+This offer is open to pupils from Early Years and Foundation through to Year 13.